 - Has it been called overvalued by the media?

 A stock with all six traits is a Rule Breaker in the making.
-Already, 11 of David and his team's picks have doubled, including one 640% gainer -- helping his entire portfolio outperform the S&P 500 by an average of 13 percentage points.
+Already, nine of David and his team's picks have doubled, including one 580% gainer.

 This article was first published May 31, 2007.
 It has been updated.

 In 1994, Paul Elliott was writing bad poetry and banging around the Midwest in a Ford Econoline.
-He doesn't own any of the stocks mentioned.
-Johnson & Johnson is an Income Investor recommendation.
-Dell, Starbucks, and Amazon are Motley Fool Stock Advisor recommendations.
-Dell is also an Inside Value pick.
+He owns Johnson & Johnson, an Income Investor recommendation.
+Starbucks, Apple, and Amazon are Motley Fool Stock Advisor recommendations.
+Dell and Starbucks are Inside Value picks.
 You can see all of David Gardner's Rule Breakers picks and his entire scorecard with your 30-day free trial.
-The Motley Fool has a disclosure policy.
+The Motley Fool owns shares of Starbucks and has a disclosure policy.